virtuoushub/nx-astro/apps/website/src/blog-posts/creating-my-personal-website-with-astro-tailwindcss-and-nx.md

 </Layout>
 ```

 Like the [landing page](#landing-page), it's very simple and it delegates the presentation concerns to the `Blog` component (located in the `blog` library) while providing a title and the list of posts.
 The interesting bit is the loading of the Markdown files with the blog posts.
-To do that, I used the [`Astro.fetchContent()` helper function](https://docs.astro.build/reference/api-reference/#astrofetchcontent) passing a glob to those files.
+To do that, I used the [`Astro.glob()` helper function](https://docs.astro.build/reference/api-reference/#astroglob) passing a glob to those files.
 This function returns an array of objects containing, among other things, the Frontmatter properties specified in the Markdown files.
 I used the `date` property to sort the posts by date in descending order.

 The following is the Frontmatter script section for this blog post Markdown file: